gluobe/container-introduction-workshop/labs/04-building-your-own-docker-images.md

 docker push <DOCKER_HUB_USERNAME>/container-info:latest
 ```

-Now you image is publically available on the Docker Hub, so everybody can start using your image (try to run an image from another team).
+Now your image is publically available on the Docker Hub, so everybody can start using your image (try to run an image from another team).